Stress and Parents Fighting

 - Of course, if you’ve witnessed your parents physically abusing one another, you need to tell another responsible adult in your life or report it to the authorities yourself.
 When physical violence enters into the equation, safety is the number one concern, and it’s clear that your parents need outside help and support.

 If you are dealing with anxiety or depression, please know that you are not weak, and there is hope.
-Here is a resource that will help you gain a greater understanding about God’s love for you and His ability to care for you… and as always HopeCoaches are available 7 days a week if you need to chat.
+Here is a resource that will help you gain a greater understanding about God’s love for you and His ability to care for you… and as always HopeCoaches are available 24/7 if you need to chat.